astral-sh/ruff-lsp/README.md

 For Visual Studio Code, check out the [Ruff VS Code extension](https://github.com/astral-sh/ruff-vscode).

+ruff-lsp supports surfacing Ruff diagnostics and providing Code Actions to fix them, but is intended to be used alongside another Python LSP in order to support features like navigation and autocompletion.

 ## Highlights

 ### "Quick Fix" actions for auto-fixable violations (like unused imports)